Small-time expansions for local jump-diffusion models with infinite jump activity

-{where, ${M'(ds,d\zeta)}$ is a Poisson random measure on $\bbr_{+}\times \mr\backslash\{0\}$ with {mean measure} ${\mu'(ds,d\zeta)}={\nu'(d\zeta)ds}={\bar{h}_{\varepsilon}(\zeta)}d\zeta ds$ and {$\bar{M'}=M'-\mu'$} is its compensated measure.
+{where, ${M'(\mathrm{d}s,\mathrm{d}\zeta)}$ is a Poisson random measure on $\bbr _{+}\times\mr\setminus\{0\}$ with {mean measure} ${\mu'(\mathrm{d}s,\mathrm{d}\zeta )}={\nu'(\mathrm{d}\zeta)\,\mathrm{d}s}={\bar{h}_{\varepsilon}(\zeta)}\,\mathrm{d}\zeta \,\mathrm{d}s$ and {$\bar {M'}=M'-\mu'$} is its compensated measure.
 Since there are no ``big jumps'' for $X_t^x$, {$\bar{h}_{\varepsilon}$} is supported in a ball $B(0,\varepsilon)$}.

-Malliavin calculus is the main tool to analyze the existence and smoothness of density for $X^x_t$. {Throughout this subsection, we follow closely the presentation of \cite[Chapter IV]{BBG}} {(see also Appendix A in \cite{FLO11} for an introduction to this theory)}.
-As described therein, there are different ways to define a Malliavin operator for {Wiener-Poisson spaces}.
-For our purposes, it suffices to consider the Malliavin operator corresponding to $\rho=0$ {(see \cite[Section 9a - 9c]{BBG} for the details)}.
-The intuitive explanation of $\rho=0$ is that when making perturbation of the sample path on the {Wiener-Poisson} space, we only perturb the Brownian path.
+Malliavin calculus is the main tool to analyze the existence and smoothness of density for~$X^x_t$. {Throughout this subsection, we follow closely the presentation of Bichteler, Gravereaux and Jacod \cite{BBG}, Chapter IV} {(see also Appendix A in Figueroa-L\'opez, Luo and Ouyang \cite{FLO11} for an introduction to this theory)}.
+As described therein, there are different ways to define a Malliavin operator for {Wiener--Poisson spaces}.
+For our purposes, it suffices to consider the Malliavin operator corresponding to $\rho=0$ {(see Bichteler, Gravereaux and Jacod \cite{BBG}, Section 9a--9c, for the details)}.
+The intuitive explanation of $\rho=0$ is that when making perturbation of the sample path on the {Wiener--Poisson} space, we only perturb the Brownian path.

-{Let us start by noting that our assumption on the coefficients of (\ref{SDE})} ensures that ${x\to X^x_t}$ is a $C^2$-diffeomorphism {with} a continuous density (see \cite{BBG} for more details). {Define}
+{Let us start by noting that our assumption on the coefficients of (\ref {SDE})} ensures that ${x\to X^x_t}$ is a $C^2$-diffeomorphism {with} a continuous density (see Bichteler, Gravereaux and Jacod \cite{BBG} for more details). {Define}

 {In the above, we use the standard notation:}